 Some people have to switch between cholesterol drugs before finding the right one, so knowing that the dosage can be very different is important.
 Always take the dosage your doctor prescribes for you for each drug.

 If you need low- to moderate-intensity treatment to reduce cholesterol, simvastatin may be the right choice.
 If your LDL cholesterol level is very high, you may need a high-intensity treatment.

 Simvastatin can be as effective as Crestor, but it interacts with more drugs.
 Drug interactions can increase your risk of side effects from simvastatin.
 For more information, read about interactions with simvastatin and interactions with Crestor.

 If you’re taking a number of medications, it could be more complicated to manage them while taking simvastatin.
 Sometimes your doctor might have to change the dose of one or more drugs.

 Muscle aches and pains

-Both of these statins can cause muscle aching and pain, but it’s more likely when taking simvastatin.
-This pain may develop over a few days or weeks, and it may feel like a muscle strain or pulled muscle.
+Both simvastatin and Crestor can cause muscle aching and pain, but this side effect is more likely with simvastatin.
+The pain may develop over a few days or weeks.
+It may feel like you pulled or strained a muscle.

 If you have severe kidney disease, you may need a different dose of either simvastatin or Crestor.
 Talk to your doctor before taking either of these drugs.

-If you’re having side effects, like muscle pain, pain in your side or dark urine, or if you’re worried about kidney disease, discuss these issues with your doctor.
+Tell your doctor if you take several other drugs or have kidney disease.
+If you already take a statin and have side effects such as muscle pain or dark urine, discuss these issues with your doctor as well.
 They can check your lab work and adjust your treatment to help prevent problems.